 For many arthritis sufferers, the benefits of replacing this pivotal joint outweigh the costs of trying to save it.

-These days, it’s not uncommon to hear of someone who’s gotten a hip replacement or a knee replacement for one reason or another.
+These days, it’s not uncommon to hear of someone who has had a hip replacement or a knee replacement for one reason or another.
 That said, even within the medical community, the fact that the human ankle joint can be successfully replaced still turns heads.
 “Wow, that’s fantastic!” says a physician who recently recovered from knee surgery.
 “The ankle has more weight placed upon it than any other joint and its range of movement is greater than any other joint as well.”

 For patients, it’s the freedom of movement that the total ankle replacement provides which is truly amazing.
 Wrote one grateful husband of a total ankle replacement patient, “Thank you for giving us our life back.”
 Another patient has recovered her life as a dog trainer.
 Others are able to enjoy walking, golfing, and even doubles tennis.
 With ankle fusion surgery, or no treatment at all, these types of activities are not typically feasible.